 Based on Merchel’s projections, the combined cost for all the field projects—both Wesley Bishops, Pryor, Jeff Young and Maple Dawson—spread out over a 15-year bond would come to roughly $120,000 annually (not including contributions and sponsorships from the clubs).
 If not a single dollar was used from the trust fund, that would cost taxpayers between $13-$14 more per year over the life of the bond.

 The township is aided by the fact that its debt service drops $650,000 in 2014 and then again by $1.1 million in 2019, according to Carew.

 Gallo said he was in favor of moving forward on the Wesley Bishop projects, but Jordan and Chiacchio were less gung-ho.

 Jordan was concerned about the timing of the projects after Carew noted the workload of at least one of the low bidders could delay the start of the project.
 If work doesn’t get underway until mid-summer or the end of summer, she worried, it could lead to the fields being shut down in the fall, when they’re more heavily used.

-Council directed Carew to find out whether the low bidders would extend their prices past the original deadline—the end of this week—and also how long the township could delay the project once the contracts are awarded, in order to avoid shutting down any of the fields.
+Council directed Carew to find out —and also how long the township could delay the project once the contracts are awarded, in order to avoid shutting down any of the fields.